SapphireDAOO/contract-api/README.md

 - The `/release` endpoint supports `Release`, `DismissDispute`, and `SettleDispute` actions, with appropriate contract function calls (`releasePayment` or `handleDispute`).
 - The `/invoices/{id}` endpoint queries The Graph using a Keccak256-hashed `orderId` extracted from the URL path.
 - Prices are in USD with 8 decimal places and converted to token amounts on-chain using an oracle.
-- All blockchain interactions occur on the Polygon Amoy testnet, with transactions linked to `https://amoy.polygonscan.com/tx/`.
+- All blockchain interactions occur on the Polygon Amoy testnet, with transactions linked
-- The `AdvancedPaymentProcessor` contract is deployed at `0x57BFD7c3D1d14b82AB7Ad135B2E56e330F65D27f`.

----

-## Error Handling

-- **400 Bad Request**: Invalid request body, missing or malformed parameters, or blockchain transaction failures.
-- **500 Internal Server Error**: Failures in token generation, Keccak256 hashing, or GraphQL queries.